dhonaobina/Quiz-App/README.md

 ## Testing
 ### Testing User Stories
-- As a quiz taker, I want to have clear instructions before starting the quiz and the should be fun and questions are relatable to me.
-Correct answers can be proven to be true.
-I want questions to be unique each round and I am able to restart the quiz.
-I also want to be able to get in touch with developer if I want to make comments and suggestion.
+- As a quiz taker, I want the quiz app to be fun and engaging and it should have clear instructions.
+The correct answers are based on facts and evidence, not opinions or guesses.
+I can check sources of the answers after finishing the quiz.
+Questions are randomly generated and it can be restarted.
+Lastly, I want to provide feedback and communicate with developer.

 ### Responsive Testing
 - I used different type of Browsers available with me, Mozilla, Google Chrome, Microsoft Edge and Safari.

 ### Interesting Bugs or Problems
-- Elements not positioned correctly
+- Elements not positioned correctly: I used bootstrap together with flexbox to align the elements on the screen, but some of them were overlapping or not centered properly.
+I had to adjust the flex properties and margins to fix this issue.
-- Changing color not working when an event was taken by clicking answer buttons
+- Changing color not working when an event was taken by clicking answer buttons: I wanted to change the color of the answer buttons to green or red depending on whether the user selected the correct or incorrect answer, but the color was not changing.
+I realized that I had to use the setState method to update the color state and trigger a re-render of the component.
-- Login form unreponsive when Start Quiz is clicked
+- Login form unresponsive when Start Quiz is clicked: I created a login form to authenticate the user before starting the quiz, but nothing happened when I clicked the Start Quiz button.
+I checked the console and saw that there was an error with the fetch request to the backend.
+I had to fix the URL and headers of the request to make it work.
-- Audio not working properly
+- Audio not working properly: I added some audio effects to the quiz, such as a sound when the user selects an answer or finishes the quiz, but the audio was not playing or was delayed.
+I had to use the useEffect hook to load the audio files and play them at the right time.
-- Fonts style not recognized by when added
+- Fonts style not recognized by when added: I wanted to use some custom fonts for the quiz, but they were not showing up on the screen.
+I had to import them from Google Fonts and link them in the index.html file.
-- Coding for quiz unresponsive when button for answers is chosen
+- Coding for quiz unresponsive when button for answers is chosen: I wrote some logic to check if the user selected the correct answer and update the score and progress, but nothing happened when I clicked on an answer button.
+I debugged the code and found out that I had a typo in one of the variable names.
+I had to correct it and test it again.
-- Background Image was going to left below corner when zoomed out
+- Background Image was going to left below corner when zoomed out: I added a background image to the quiz app, but it was not covering the whole screen when I zoomed out.
+I had to use the background-size property and set it to cover to make it fit.

 ## Deployment
 ### Instructions provided by my Online School [Learning People Australia](https://www.learningpeople.com/au/)